ni/niflexlogger-plugins/PDK plugins/DFT_Spectra/README.md

 Sideband | Center and Sideband Frequencies<br>Amplitudes | Number of sidebands and spacing from center Band | b1<br>b2<br>b2-b1<br>(b2-b1)/(f2-f1)<br>Band Average<br>Band Power | Band edges move independently or specify 'fixed bandwidth' to move together

+Enable and configure cursors by right clicking in the graph plot area and selecting _Configure Cursors..._

 ### Graph View Settings
 Some applications favor a particular view of the spectrum.
 While running, several view options can be configured to inspect the data and identify the options that provide the best data insights.